Prakki-Krishna-Karthik/smart-building-ai-agent/README.md

 Use focused branches and small commits.
 Add tests alongside each adapter and controller implementation, and keep generated EnergyPlus outputs out of Git.

+Note: Independent hackathon prototype.
+Not affiliated with, sponsored by, or endorsed by Honeywell International Inc. Just for hackathon purpose the name has Honeywell dashboard.